evannetwork/evannetwork.github.io/dev/digital-twin.md

 [![Digital Twin add IPFS property](/public/dev/twin_sharing.png){:max-width="50%"}](/public/dev/twin_sharing.png)

-This code snippet first gets the "contentKey" of the Digital Twin.
-The contentKey is the key which is used to encrypt all the data stored in the Digital Twin.
+This code snippet first gets the `contentKey` of the Digital Twin.
+The `contentKey` is the key which is used to encrypt all the data stored in the Digital Twin.
 This key is normally encrypted with the contract creator's private key.

-The "addSharing" function adds the sharing for the "targetAccount".
-When a sharing is added, the "communcationKey" between the two parties is used to encrypt the "contentKey" and to store it on the "sharing" of the contract.
+The `addSharing` function adds the sharing for the `targetAccount`.
+When a sharing is added, the `communcationKey` between the two parties is used to encrypt the `contentKey` and to store it on the Sharing of the contract.

-Because all stored IPFS hashes in the blockchain are also encrypted, you must ensure that the "hashKey" of the contract is also "shared" wit the new account.
+Because all stored IPFS hashes in the blockchain are also encrypted, you must ensure that the `hashKey` of the contract is also shared with the new account.

-Now the added "targetAccount" can also read the "listEntries" or "Entries" in the data contract too.
+Now the added `targetAccount` can also read the `listEntries` or entries in the DataContract too.
 Not too difficult, right?